JATONI/JATONI/README.md

    🤔 I’m looking for help with React.
    💬 Ask me about Java, python, JavaScript & Git.
    😄 Pronouns: hi/his.
-   ⚡ Fun fact: When i was between 8 and 10 years old i thought that in computers worked a little man 📫 How to reach me:
+   ⚡ Fun fact: When i was between 8 and 10 years old i thought that in computers worked a little man.
+   📫 How to reach me:
 <p align='center'>
   <a href="https://www.instagram.com/showmethecode256/"><img src=""></a>&nbsp;&nbsp;